Class Q Barn Conversion

 This project was completed under rights afforded to owners under the General Permitted Development Order – Class Q. This is part of the Permitted Development (PD) that allows change of use and minor alterations to disused agricultural buildings.
 It allows a new dwelling to be created, provided that the qualifying criteria are all met, and is a streamlined process to achieving a new dwelling in the countryside.

-Generally PD class Q barn conversions can be recognised by their plain, unadorned form (they have to follow the original barn shape as one of the criteria) but otherwise are warm, comfy and energy efficient.
-This barn was originally a basic timber framed part-open machinery and hay store that hadn’t been used in a long time and was surplus to requirements since the farm had been sold off and reduced to a smallholding.
+Generally PD class Q barn conversions can often be recognised by their plain, unadorned form (they have to follow the original barn shape as one of the criteria) but otherwise are warm, comfy and energy efficient.
+This barn was originally a basic timber-framed, partly-enclosed machinery and hay store that hadn’t been used in a long time and was surplus to requirements since the farm had been sold off and reduced to a smallholding, that no longer had such storage needs.

 The previous owner had a refused application for converting the barn, but the new owners interrogated this and felt that it was not very well conceived.
 By bringing in an architect, a planning consultant and experienced structural engineer as a design team they were able to secure consent to convert, and unlock the hidden value associated with such a permission.